Common Questions

 Silver: The value equivalent to 612.36 grams of silver.

-If your wealth falls below the Nisab threshold at any point during the Islamic year but remains above it at both the beginning and end of the Hawl, it’s advisable to consult your local imam for guidance.
+If your wealth falls below the Nisab threshold at any point during the Islamic year but remains above it at both the beginning and end of the year, it’s advisable to consult your local imam for guidance.

 Your obligation to pay Zakat arises when your wealth surpasses the Nisab threshold for an entire Islamic year, starting from the time your wealth initially exceeded this limit.
 The amount of Zakat due should be computed on the day you make your payment.
 Therefore, your Zakat is based on your current wealth status at the time of payment, regardless of any fluctuations in your wealth throughout the year.

-The month of Ramadan is a favored period for many Muslims to fulfil their Zakat, as donations during this sacred month are believed to bring increased blessings and rewards.
+The month of Ramadan is a favored period for many Muslims to fulfill their Zakat, as donations during this sacred month are believed to bring increased blessings and rewards.
 However, you are free to pay Zakat at any point in the year, provided your wealth has been above the Nisab threshold for a complete lunar year.
 It’s important to differentiate this from Zakat al Fitr, or Fitrana, which is a separate obligatory charity that must be paid before the Eid prayers during Ramadan.

 Your Zakat liability is determined by the following rates:

-2.5% on personal wealth and yearly savings.
+• 2.5% on personal wealth and yearly savings.

-5% on the assets of a farmer who has paid for crop irrigation.
+• 5% on the assets of a farmer who has paid for crop irrigation.

-10% on the assets of a farmer whose crops have been naturally irrigated by rainfall.
+• 10% on the assets of a farmer whose crops have been naturally irrigated by rainfall.

-20% on valuable resources found on one’s property, like gold, silver, and oil.
+• 20% on valuable resources found on one’s property, like gold, silver, and oil.

-Your Zakat obligation is based on your accumulated wealth, encompassing personal assets and liquid funds.
+Your Zakat obligation is based on your accumulated wealth, that includes personal assets and liquid funds.
 Zakat is due on assets that are not essential for your daily living.
 For example, your primary residence is exempt, but a secondary property that you don’t live in should be counted in your Zakat calculation.
 Similarly, while your primary vehicle is considered a necessity and exempt, a second car, deemed a luxury, should be included.

 Assets to consider for Zakat calculation include:

-1. Cash, whether kept at home, in banks, or in savings accounts.
+• Cash, whether kept at home, in banks, or in savings accounts.

-2. Savings set aside for specific purposes (like Hajj, property deposits, weddings, etc.).
+• Savings set aside for specific purposes (like Hajj, property deposits, weddings, etc.).

-3. The current value of any gold and silver you own.
+• The current value of any gold and silver you own.

-4. Stocks and shares in your possession.
+• Stocks and shares in your possession.

-5. Revenue from rental properties (like a second home).
+• Revenue from rental properties (like a second home).

-6. The value of debts owed to you that you expect to be repaid (e.g., money lent to friends or relatives).
+• The value of debts owed to you that you expect to be repaid (e.g., money lent to friends or relatives).

 When calculating Zakat, do not take into account:

-1. Payments scheduled for the month in which you are paying Zakat.
+• Payments scheduled for the month in which you are paying Zakat.

-2. Debts you owe, such as mortgage/rent payments, credit card debts, and personal loans.
+• Debts you owe, such as mortgage/rent payments, credit card debts, and personal loans.

-3. Possessions like household appliances and clothing.
+• Possessions like household appliances and clothing.

-4. Business-related expenses, including bills, salaries, rents, and rates.
+• Business-related expenses, including bills, salaries, rents, and rates.

-5. Business loans and overdrafts.
+• Business loans and overdrafts.

 Residential property used for personal purposes is excluded from Zakat obligations.
-Zakat does not pertain to a primary residence where you reside with your family.

 Sadaqa is voluntary charity, an act of giving aimed at providing assistance and relief to those in need.
 It is a way for Muslims to purify their wealth and seek Allah’s pleasure.